JohanSchott/Pade_approximants/README.md

 - Go back to the `fortran` folder and run `make`.
   The binary `pade_approximants` should be created.

-### Future possible improvements
+### Possible improvements
 - The parameters below are on the 2-do list to implement, but not of great importance.
     - 0          # Impose spectral symmetry.
 0: no, 1: even, 2: odd
     - .false.    # Shift real part of input data by `Re[f(z_inf)]` before the analytical continuation.
+    - 128        # Determining the precision of all variables, except those involved in the inversion.
+This would enable use of only double precision variables, which would give a speed-up (at the prize of some precision).
-- Suggestions can conveniently be written in the github Issues section.
+- Any suggestion, idea or problem can conveniently be written in the github Issues section.

 ### Notes
 - Comparing ZGELSD with ZGELS (using double precision), the spectra shows more features using ZGELS.